 Local Residents, Community & Key Stakeholders

 Following on from the above, consultation and engagement with existing residents has continued in support of the developing proposals and as part of the formal pre-application process.
 This has resulted in over five years of resident consultation pre and post ballot alongside engagement with the wider local community and key stakeholders.
-The key events and milestones post-ballot and as part of the form pre-application process over the last nine months are summarised below and provided in more detail in the submitted SCI.
+The key events and milestones post-ballot and as part of the form pre-application process over the last nine months are summarised below and provided in more detail in the submitted Statement of Community Involvement (SCI).

 Resident Newsletters: Newsletters were issued to Estate residents at regular intervals throughout the engagement process to summarize feedback received after engagement events and to provide project progress updates between events.